PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 However, this leads to a difficult situation where there are _strong incentives_ to stretch the definition of "narrow" AI.

 Therefore we haven't defined "narrow" AI in our proposal, but instead, we've defined a threshold for model size.

+## We will end up with less safety-minded organizations if we pause

+If you dive into the history of OpenAI, DeepMind and Anthropic, you will find that all of them have been founded by people who are quite worried about AI risks.
+In a way, we are very lucky that the biggest AI companies right now have this as part of their culture.
+Maybe a pause gives a large number of companies the time to catch up, which could lead to a large group of companies that are less safety-minded.

+If we were asking for a time-based pause, that would be a fair concern.
+But what we're asking for is a pause _until we can prove AI can be built safely_, so we should not end up with organizations building unsafe AI after the pause is lifted.

 ## If a pause is implemented, we should expect a political compromise